15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Request demonstrations of specific workflows relevant to your property

-• Ask to see the administrator/configuration interface, not just end-user experience
+• Ask to see the administrator and configuration interface, not just end-user experience

 • Request trial access for 2-4 weeks if available